“Write it down!”

 A lot of people create investment plans without considering possible limitations and setbacks, and I think that’s a big mistake.
 I learned this the hard way.

 In 2019, most individual investors didn’t anticipate that we would go through a global pandemic that will hit major economies hard.
-A lot of people lost their means of livelihood, as such whatever investment plans they’ve were thrown out of the window.
+A lot of people lost their means of livelihood, and as such whatever investment plans they have were thrown out of the window.
 To make things worst, the stock market crashed in March 2020.

-Sh*t happens and for that, you need a contingency plan incorporated in your broad investment plans.
-Investment portfolios go down in value significantly at some points, even legendary investor, Warren Buffett has had to live with years of poor investment performance.
+Sh*t happens and for that, you need a contingency plan incorporated into your broad investment plans.
+Investment portfolios go down in value significantly at some points, and even legendary investor, Warren Buffett has had to live with years of poor investment performance.

 And you may have months that for some reason you are unable to achieve your monthly goals.
 Consider all these possibilities and ensure that you structure things in a way that come what may, YOU BRING THE TROPHY IT HOME.

 Finally, keep track of your progress.
 Create the time to evaluate your overall performance and reflect on how far you’ve come.